 Greg will pay all commissions and fees associated with building and maintaining the portfolio.
-These costs should be minimal; in 2019, most brokerages eliminated commissions for routine trades.
+These costs should be minimal because most brokerages have eliminated commissions for routine trades.

 He will assess each company’s business model, dividend growth history, “moat” (competitive economic advantage), financial strength (through metrics such as earnings, revenue and free cash flow), and other readily available information.

 Dividend Growth Investing will be the preferred strategy when selecting companies.
 Mike’s colleague, Dave Van Knapp, has authored a DGI primer that can be found HERE.

 Because the IBP will be held in a taxable account, we prefer not to invest in foreign companies that levy withholding taxes, though exceptions can be made.
 Master limited partnerships and other investments with potentially complicated tax structures will be avoided.